JSsixtyfour/smashremix/readme.md

 - For an overclocked N64, use the OVERCLOCKED option.

 #### Toggle Name: _FPS Display *BETA_

+### Stereo Fix for Hit SFX
+- Fixes a vanilla bug where some SFX is panned in the wrong direction.

+#### Toggle Name: _Stereo Fix for Hit SFX_

+### Always Show Full Results
+- When off, restores vanilla results screen behavior for stock matches.

+#### Toggle Name: Always Show Full Results

 ## Training Mode
 ### Custom Menu